-The Shellcap Low Sneakers from PRAS (Paradise Rubber Athletic Shoes) have everything you could possibly want from a made-in-Japan low-top sneaker.
-They have the bulbous shellcap toe box and non-slip soles based on 1950s athletic sneakers and feature the kiln-fired vulcanization that can only come from Kurume, Japan.
-The red stitch and the vintage inspired heel panel give the sneaker a final pop of color.
+The Shellcap Low Sneakers from PRAS (Paradise Rubber Athletic Shoes) have everything you could want from a made-in-Japan low-top sneaker.
+They have the bulbous shellcap toe box, and non-slip soles based on 1950s athletic sneakers and feature the kiln-fired vulcanization that can only come from Kurume, Japan.
+The red stitch and the vintage-inspired heel panel give the sneaker a final pop of colour.

 The 100% Kinari Hanpu cotton canvas upper is carefully weaved in Kojima, using an old Toyoda GL9 shuttle loom.